Hydra for tracking machine learning experiments

 The problem that hydra solves is

 1. configuring experiments, by which we usually mean “finding good neural net parameters”.
-It generates a command-line interface that allows me to express all kinds of parameters and hyperparameters to test out different candidate NN configurations, and set sane defaults and use text files for storing complicated stuff, in a standardised and readable format
+It generates a command-line interface that allows me to express all kinds of parameters and hyperparameters to test different candidate NN configurations, set sane defaults, and use text files for storing complicated stuff in a standardised and readable format

-It has a few other bonus features as well (e.g. automatically running jobs in parallel or performing parameters sweeps or integrating with hyperparameter tuners, but those are “bonus” features for me.
+It has a few other bonus features as well (e.g. automatically running jobs in parallel or performing parameter sweeps or integrating with hyperparameter tuners), but those are “bonus” features for me.

 1.1 Features